Bushrod Washington: Marriage

 Bushrod Washington married Julia Anne (Anna) Blackburn, the daughter of Col. Thomas Blackburn of Prince William County, Virginia, a former aide de camp to General Washington and planter who also served in the Virginia General Assembly.
-They had no children, and she died days after her husband, while accompanying their niece and nephew toward Virginia and her husband's funeral.
+The marriage took place in a panelled ballroom known as “the Best Room” in Blackburn’s house, Rippon Lodge.
+They had no children, and she died days after her husband while accompanying their niece and nephew to Virginia and her husband's funeral.

 Legal and political careers

-After concluding his studies with Wilson in April 1784, Washington returned to Westmoreland County, and opened a law office.
+After concluding his studies with Wilson in April 1784, Washington returned to Westmoreland County and opened a law office.
 He continued his private legal practice from 1784 to 1798.
-In 1789, he and his new bride moved into a newly constructed house at 521 Duke Street in Alexandria, Virginia, which may have been built as a wedding present, and which he kept as one of his residences for decades.
+In 1789, he and his new bride moved into a newly constructed house at 521 Duke Street in Alexandria, Virginia, which may have been built as a wedding present, which he kept as one of his residences for decades.

 Westmoreland County voters elected Washington as one of their two representatives in the Virginia House of Delegates in 1787, where he served along with veteran Richard Henry Lee.
 The following year, he won another election and attended the Virginia Ratifying Convention (this time alongside Henry Lee), where he voted for ratification of the U.S. Constitution.
 In 1789 he published a two-volume Reports of the Virginia Court of Appeals, 1790-96, and, three decades later, with R. Peters, published decisions of the United States Court for the Third Circuit, 1803-27 in four volumes.

 Supreme Court of the United States

 On September 29, 1798, President John Adams gave Washington a recess appointment as an associate justice of the United States Supreme Court, to a seat vacated by James Wilson.
 He was sworn into office on November 9, 1798.
 Formally nominated on December 19, 1798, Washington was confirmed by the United States Senate on the following day.
-He served on the Supreme Court until his death in 1829.
+He served on the Supreme Court until he died in 1829.

 After John Marshall became chief justice in 1801, Washington voted with Marshall on all but three occasions (one being Ogden v.
 Saunders).
 During his Supreme Court tenure, Washington authored the opinion in Corfield v.
 Coryell, 6 Fed.
 Cas.
 546 (C.C.E.D.
 Penn.
 1823).
 In Corfield, Washington listed several rights that he deemed were fundamental "privileges and immunities of citizens in the several States."